LMZouaoui/NestConvNeXt-IQA/README.md

 ## Results

-Some of our results are provided in the Results folder.
+Some of our results are provided in the `./Results/` folder.

 This folder contains spider diagrams summarizing the performance comparison under distortion-specific analysis.
 These diagrams are presented for:
 - all IQA algorithms,